 It’s easy to get confused about the need for a battery backup when your security system has cellular or broadband backup.
 However, these types of backups are very different things.
 Battery backup deals with maintaining the power source for your system, while cellular backup supports data transmission, and broadband backup uses your internet connection to connect to the monitoring station.
 Our experts illustrate the difference between the three in our article explaining central monitoring stations.

 It’s important to note that if you only have a broadband backup, your system won’t transmit data if the power goes out.
 Only cellular backup will do that.
 Though, you can add a battery backup to your security system and your broadband modem or router.
 The best-case scenario is to have it set up so your system can communicate and stay active in any situation.

 If you have concerns that the security system you’re using doesn’t have a backup battery or the one it has won’t last as long as you’d like, you can create your own.
 You can purchase an Unlimited Power Supply (UPS) battery backup and surge protector to fill your need for long-lasting power.
 These UPS devices come with a variety of voltage options and several outlets.
 Plugging your system in through the device may be all you need to have more peace of mind.

 When it comes to security cameras, there are different options for battery backup.

-- Wired Cameras: If you have wired cameras or your cameras are part of a wireless cameras, and they run on batteries already, so a loss of power doesn’t affect them.
+Wired Cameras: If you have wired cameras or your cameras are part of wireless cameras, and they run on batteries already, a loss of power doesn’t affect them.
 Some outdoor wireless cameras are solar-powered, and rechargeable batteries act as backup batteries in cloudy or dark conditions.